Guidance for professionals in Gloucestershire working with young people with mental health or emotional wellbeing concerns

 It’s easy to feel like you can’t be bothered to be active but we know that moving around helps us to feel better.
 Making time in our daily routines for a 20-minute workout at home, a spot of gardening, or a walk outside with some music, a podcast, friends or family can make all the difference.
 It boosts blood flow to your brain and increases the happy hormones, endorphins, to make us feel good.

 I know how frustrating it’s been over the last year not being able to hang out with mates and do the things you enjoy, but we can use tech to help us.
 Pick up your phone, have a video call.
 It feels good to open up and share how you’re feeling with your friends.
 They’re probably feeling the same way.
 I always make sure I call at least one friend a day.
 It can really make their week!

 It’s not always easy to keep up a healthy routine but a good, wholesome diet can have a really positive impact on how you feel.
 So make sure you’re getting your regular meals and you’re having as much green on your plate as possible – remember it’s all about balance.
 Doctor’s orders!

 Get enough sleep

 Sleep is so important for how we feel.
 We all know that if you’ve had a bad night’s sleep it affects how you feel.
 Try to make sure you have a routine about when you go to bed and make sure you get up at a regular time each morning.
 Don’t stay up late on your phone.
 It really helps to regulate our mood and ensure we’re getting enough rest for the day ahead.

-And don’t forget if you’re struggling reach out for help
+If you’re struggling, reach out for help